 Use Case: Emergency Load Reduction Program (ELRP)

-As an example, Tesla has partnered up with Pacific Gas and Electric Company (PG&E) to create the Emergency Load Reduction Program (ELRP) pilot program.
+For example, Tesla has partnered with Pacific Gas and Electric Company (PG&E) to create the Emergency Load Reduction Program (ELRP) pilot program.
 This program encourages residential customers in the PG&E service territory to become a part of the ‘largest distributed battery in the world’ in an effort to help keep California’s energy clean and reliable.

 Eligible customers with a Tesla Powerwall receive a notification a short time before the grid needs emergency support, which helps reduce the chance of community power outages.